Safe, Comfortable Surgical Treatments

 Frequently Asked Questions

-It’s recommended to avoid any heavy, strenuous activities that can put a strain on your body, as they can affect your recovery.
+It’s recommended to avoid any strenuous activities that can put a strain on your body, as this can affect your recovery.
 Proper care and rest can ensure your recovery goes smoothly while minimizing your risk of infection.

 After your oral surgery, it’s essential to rest and practice a consistent oral hygiene routine to protect your smile from possible infection.
-Dr. Panneton also recommends you to:
+Your oral surgeon will also recommend:

-- Don’t spit, chew, or suck on a straw
+- Not spitting, chewing, or sucking on a straw

-- Stick to a liquid-based and soft foods diet
+- Sticking to a liquid-based and soft foods diet

-If you continue to feel pain and discomfort on the surgical site, immediately call our office to schedule an appointment.
-Dr. Panneton will assess your surgical site and provide the best course of action based on your unique dental needs.
+If you continue to feel pain and discomfort on the surgical site, immediately call your oral surgeon’s office to schedule an appointment.
+They will assess your surgical site and provide the best course of action based on your unique dental needs.

 Every surgery is different.
-That’s why Dr. Panneton will provide you with aftercare instructions to ensure proper healing and faster recovery time.
+That’s why your oral surgeon will provide you with aftercare instructions to ensure proper healing and faster recovery time.
 Following your surgery, it’s recommended to stick to a diet of soft foods.
-Avoid eating hot, spicy, hard, and crunchy food, it can set your recovery back.
+Avoid eating hot, spicy, hard, and crunchy food, as it can set your recovery back.

 Here are the foods you can eat during your recovery: